-Blaik wanted desperately to beat those teams - so much so that on the day the Cadets played lightly-regarded Villanova, he and a group of assistants went instead to Baltimore to watch Navy and Notre Dame play, leaving his team in the hands of assistant coach Andy Gustafson.
+Blaik wanted desperately to beat those teams - so much so that on the day the Cadets played lightly-regarded Villanova, he and a group of assistants travelled instead to Baltimore to watch Navy and Notre Dame play, leaving his team in the hands of assistant coach Andy Gustafson.

-At breakfast on the train to Baltimore, a fellow diner recognized Blaik, and reminded him that the great Notre Dame coach Knute Rockne had once done the same thing Blaik was now doing; that while Rockne was on the road scouting a future opponent, the Irish were upset by Carnegie Tech.
+At breakfast on the train to Baltimore, a fellow diner recognized Blaik, and reminded him that the great Notre Dame coach Knute Rockne had once done the same thing Blaik was now doing; and that while Rockne was on the road scouting a future opponent, the Irish were upset by Carnegie Tech.

 One of Blaik's assistants, sitting opposite him at the table, said he watched the coach turn pale at hearing the story.
-Blaik informed the gentleman that he himself remembered the incident well; in fact, he had seen Rockne at the game in question - it was, in fact, an Army-Navy game.
+Blaik informed the gentleman that he himself remembered the incident well; in fact, he had seen Rockne at the game in question - an Army-Navy game.
 Unnerved, Blaik got up left the dining car, his breakfast left uneaten.
 As it turned out, he had little reason to worry - Army defeated Villanova, 83-0.

 As for Notre Dame, Blaik's players were ready - so ready, as Blaik recalled years later, that their thirty-minute scrimmage on the Wednesday before the game - two equally talented units pitted against each other in practice - was "the best football I ever saw."

 Notre Dame fell behind early and elected to throw the ball, a tactic that backfired as Army intercepted eight Irish passes, triumphing by an astonishing 59-0.
-With a war going on and good news scarce, Blaik heard from excited Army men all over the world.
+With a war going on and good news from the home front scarce, Blaik heard from excited Army men all over the world.
 For many of them, the frustrations of past losses to Notre Dame had made beating the Irish a cause even more important than beating Navy.

 The result even had an effect on the war itself.
 Before the Battle of the Bulge weeks later, English-speaking Germans, posing as Americans, had been infiltrating American lines.
-Dressed in uniforms taken from captured American officers, using artfully-forged identification and possessing all the necessary countersigns, they were creating confusion by giving conflicting orders to American units.
+Dressed in uniforms taken from captured American officers, and using artfully-forged identification and possessing all the necessary countersigns, they were creating confusion by giving conflicting orders to American units.
 What began to expose them was a question posed by a suspicious M.P., who asked one of them, "Who won the Notre Dame game?"